-As a World Heritage Site, this quaint little village in Gifu prefecture has charmed many tourists with its traditional architecture.
-The region is famous for its gasshō-zukuri houses, built with triangular thatched roofs resembling hands clasped in prayer — gasshō means “prayer hands” — and attics suited for raising silkworms.
+As a World Heritage Site, the quaint little village in Gifu Prefecture charms many tourists with its traditional architecture.
+The region is famous for its gasshō-zukuri houses, built with triangular thatched roofs resembling hands clasped in prayer.
+Gasshō means “prayer hands”, and the chilly attics are suited for raising silkworms.

-Shirakawagō is lovely and fairytale-like all year round, though cherry blossom season in spring and winter — when certain houses are illuminated for a light-up event — are especially lovely.
+Shirakawagō is lovely and fairytale-like all year round.
+However, cherry blossom season in spring, as well as the snowy winter, when certain houses are illuminated for a light-up event, are especially lovely.

 Suggested Activity